runelite-extended/openosrs.com/content/posts/2019-08-15-runelite-plus-update-2.1.3.0.md

   - runelite 2.1.3.0
 ---

 > As always, we appreciate the staff for their efforts this week.
 Also, a special mention to the following users who have contributed on github this week:
->Crystalknoct, HSJ-OSRS, Judaxx, Netami1, ReeeMan, SRLJustin, Sunha7, Tomcylke, Tyhi
+>**Crystalknoct, HSJ-OSRS, Judaxx, Netami1, ReeeMan, SRLJustin, Sunha7, Tomcylke, and Tyhi**.
->We are delivering a hurtful blow to P2W clients with every update, and every new user.
+> We are delivering a hurtful blow to P2W clients with every update, and every new user.

 ## RuneLitePlus 2.1.3.0